worldpeaceenginelabs/METAVERSE-SEED/README.md

 - deduplicates indexeddb
 - deletes messages older than 7 days
-- schedules on and off and ontime
+- schedules on and off and ontime (you can already control the probability of concurrent connections!)
-- syncs topic 1 between different clients
+- example form syncs topic 1 between different clients

 ### What's now?
-Now i'm searching for the most simple logic without storing to much bs or private data, so the websockets server is not transfereing already sent data to each other, again.
+Now i'm searching for the most simple logic without storing to much bs or private data, so the websockets server is not transfereing already sent data to each other again.
 Any help appreciated (30.03.2024)

 ### What's coming?